(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Painful intercourse

-Your care team at City of Hope will work with you and your partner to develop a plan intended to manage sexual side effects, or prevent them when possible, so you can maintain healthier relationships and improve your quality of life.
+The care team will work with the patient and his or her partner to develop a plan to manage sexual side effects, or prevent them when possible, so the patient may maintain healthier relationships and enjoy an improved quality of life.
+Some of the supportive care services that may help include those listed below.

-Behavioral health: Counseling is available either for the patient alone or with a partner.
+Behavioral health: Counseling is available for the patient alone or with a partner.

 Nutritional support: A dietary plan may help with digestive issues and weight management while supporting mood and energy.

-Psychiatry: A doctor may conduct and emotional assessment and discuss medication options.
+Psychiatry: A doctor may conduct an emotional assessment and discuss medication options.

 Spiritual support: Chaplains are available to conduct spiritual and family counseling.